whyayen/quill-editor-rails/README.md

 # Quill Editor Rails
 [![Gem Version](https://badge.fury.io/rb/quill-editor-rails.svg)](https://badge.fury.io/rb/quill-editor-rails)

 This gem adds a lastest version of [Quill Rich Text Editor](https://quilljs.com/docs/quickstart/) to Rails.
-And the gem just wrap `quill.min.js`, `quill.bubble.scss` and `quill.snow.scss`.
+The gem only includes `quill.min.js`, `quill.bubble.scss` and `quill.snow.scss`.
 You can also use alternative gems like [quilljs-rails](https://github.com/abhinavmathur/quilljs-rails) or [quill-rails5](https://github.com/paul-at/quill-rails5) if you need view_helper or something else to help you render Quill editor easily.

 ## Installation